-- If we are using the standard deadlines, we must give you our answer within 7 calendar days after we receive your appeal for a drug you have not received yet.
+• If we are using the standard deadlines, we must give you our answer within 7 calendar days after we receive your appeal for a drug you have not received yet.
 We will give you our decision sooner if you have not received the drug yet and your health condition requires us to do so.
-If you believe your health requires it, you should ask for "fast appeal." - O If we do not give you a decision within 7 calendar days, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an Independent Review Organization.
-Later in this section, we tell about this review organization and explain what happens at Level 2 of the appeals process.
+If you believe your health requires it, you should ask for "fast" appeal.

-- If our answer is yes to part or all of what you requested - o If we approve a request for coverage, we must provide the coverage we have agreed to provide as quickly as your health requires, but no later than 7 calendar days after we receive your appeal. - o If we approve a request to pay you back for a drug you already bought, we are required to send payment to you within 30 calendar days after we receive your appeal request. - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no and how to appeal our decision. - If you are requesting that we pay you back for a drug you have already bought, we must give you our answer within 14 calendar days after we receive your request. - o If we do not give you a decision within 14 calendar days, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an independent organization.
-Later in this section, we talk about this review organization and explain what happens at Appeal Level 2. - If our answer is yes to part or all of what you requested, we are also required to make payment to you within 30 calendar days after we receive your request. - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no. We will also tell you how to appeal.
+- o If we do not give you a decision within 7 calendar days, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an Independent Review Organization.
+In Section 7.6 of this chapter, we talk about this review organization and explain what happens at Level 2 of the appeals process. - If our answer is yes to part or all of what you requested - o If we approve a request for coverage, we must provide the coverage we have agreed to provide as quickly as your health requires, but no later than 7 calendar days after we receive your appeal. - If we approve a request to pay you back for a drug you already bought, we are required to send payment to you within 30 calendar days after we receive your appeal request. - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no and how you can appeal our decision. - If you are requesting that we pay you back for a drug you have already bought, we must give you our answer within 14 calendar days after we receive your request. - o If we do not give you a decision within 14 calendar days, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an Independent Review Organization.
+In Section 7.6 of this chapter, we talk about this review organization and explain what happens at Appeal Level 2. - If our answer is yes to part or all of what you requested, we are also required to make payment to you within 30 calendar days after we receive your request. - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no. We will also tell you how you can appeal our decision.